agentrickard/domain/README.txt

 The module uses Drupal's node_access() system to determine what content is available on each site in the network.
-Unlike other multi-domain modules for Drupal, the Domain Access module determines user access based on the active subdomain that the user is viewing, rather than which group or site the user belongs to.
+Unlike other multi-domain modules for Drupal, the Domain Access module determines user access based on the active domain that the user is viewing, rather than which group or site the user belongs to.

-Additionally, when a user creates content, that content will automatically be assigned to the currently active subdomain unless the user has specific privileges to be able to assign domain access.
-Under advanced setups, the ability to edit content for a specific subdomain can be segregated from the typical Drupal privilege to 'administer nodes.'
+Additionally, when a user creates content, that content will automatically be assigned to the currently active domain unless the user has specific privileges to be able to assign domain access.
+Under advanced setups, the ability to edit content for a specific domain can be segregated from the typical Drupal privilege to 'administer nodes.'

 For more information about Domain Access privileges, see section 3.